 The MDI rates companies by their strength in design and how their activity translates into real business value.
 With the aforementioned themes they found in their research, building the foundation of this index, they found a quantitative way to measure design.

-The Report’s Outcome Defined Design’s Business Value
+The Report’s Outcome Defined Design’s Business Value and Design ROI

 McKinsey’s report found that good design is reflected in the figures – quite dramatically.